 Subconsultant with Galvin Preservation Associates Consulting team to research, write and do public engagement outreach for the African American History Context Statement for the Survey LA (Historic Resources Survey).
-My biggest part on this project is researching and writing the African American experience history, Los Angeles context from 1850-1980.
+My biggest part on this project is researching and writing the African American experience history, Los Angeles context and a timeline of historically significant events from 1850–1980.
 Los Angeles, CA. Fall 2016–present.

 - Co-Lead Coordinator, California Coastal Cleanup Day 2012, 2013, 2014, 2015 and 2016 at the historical African American beach site at Bay Street in Santa Monica, California

 Heal the Bay, the Santa Monica Conservancy, the California Historical Society, Black Surfers Collective and others partner.
 Coordinated site exhibits with organizations.
 Co-coordinated community outreach, education and remembrances of site history and ocean stewardship programming.
 Designed banner exhibit for display entitled, “Hidden Beach Stories & the California Dream: African Americans, Beach Culture, Santa Monica & the American Narrative.”
 Event days, September 15, 2012, September 21, 2013 and September 20, 2014.

 - Grant Recipient, Interdisciplinary Humanities Center (IHC), University of California, Santa Barbara (UCSB)

 Co-Sponsorship of Campus Events Grant Funding to support Dr. Ned Kaufman lecturing programming at UCSB and The Presidio Chapel at the Santa Barbara Trust for Historic Preservation, March 13, 2014.
 E. Bruce Roberson, faculty collaborator.